ShangShungFoundation/django-manage-it/README.md

 IT tool belt implementing some of best practices for IT management.
 Is in early beta stage so there can be some "rough edges" but it is already useful.

+Interface is developed using Zurb Foudation framework http://foundation.zurb.com/ so app can be used on mobile devices.

 Currently implemeted apps:

 ###Organization App